-The homework assignments are due at the beginning of each lecture following the completion of that respective chapter in HSEP.
+The homework assignments, which are posted on the course Blackboard, are due at the beginning of each lecture following the completion of that topic.
 If a homework assignment is late, it will receive a grade of zero.
 Homework assignments will receive a grade of zero, one-half point or one point based on the accuracy of the answers and the level of effort.
 The answers to each homework assignment will be distributed after each homework assignment is submitted.